BGP Enabled ServiceS (bess) Internet Drafts

 Working Group: BGP Enabled ServiceS (bess)

-The Ethernet Virtual Private Network (EVPN) solution provides Designated Forwarder (DF) election procedures for multihomed Ethernet Segments.
-These procedures have been enhanced further by applying Highest Random Weight (HRW) algorithm for Designated Forwarder election in order to avoid unnecessary DF status changes upon a failure.
+The Ethernet Virtual Private Network (EVPN) solution in RFC 7432 provides Designated Forwarder (DF) election procedures for multihomed Ethernet Segments.
+These procedures have been enhanced further by applying the Highest Random Weight (HRW) algorithm for Designated Forwarder election to avoid unnecessary DF status changes upon a failure.
 This document improves these procedures by providing a fast Designated Forwarder election upon recovery of the failed link or node associated with the multihomed Ethernet Segment.
-This document updates Section 2.1 of [RFC8584] by optionally introducing delays between some of the events therein.
-The solution is independent of the number of EVPN Instances (EVIs) associated with that Ethernet Segment and it is performed via a simple signaling between the recovered node and each of the other nodes in the multihoming group.
+This document updates RFC 8584 by optionally introducing delays between some of the events therein.
+The solution is independent of the number of EVPN Instances (EVIs) associated with that Ethernet Segment and it is performed via a simple signaling in BGP between the recovered node and each of the other nodes in the multihoming group.

 EVPN Virtual Ethernet Segment